Jocoboy/Data-Visualization/README.md

 # Geographic Information System (GIS)

-A light system to query map infomation based on IP, yet to be advised.
+A light system to query map information based on IP, yet to be advised.

 ## :mag:Preview